 Learn More: How to Know If You Should Buy a House

 How easements are created

-An express easement is created when two people agree on the terms of the easement, write out those terms on a legal document, and sign it.
+An express easement is created when two people agree on the terms of the easement, write out those terms, and then sign the document.

-If your neighbor has no choice but to use your property, this creates an easement by necessity.
+- Easement by necessity: Necessity creates easement when your neighbor has no choice but to use your property.
 Once the issue is resolved, you and your neighbor may decide to terminate the easement.